-Alex Dimakis is an Associate Professor in the Electrical & Computer Engineering department at The University of Texas at Austin.
+Alex Dimakis is an Associate Professor and holds the Fluor Centennial Teaching Fellowship in Engineering #2 in the Electrical & Computer Engineering department at The University of Texas at Austin.

 Prof. Dimakis received his Ph.D. in 2008 and M.S. degree in 2005 in electrical engineering and computer sciences from UC Berkeley and the Diploma degree from the National Technical University of Athens in 2003.
 During 2009 he was a CMI postdoctoral scholar at Caltech.
 He received an NSF Career award in 2011, a Google faculty research award in 2012 and the Eli Jury dissertation award in 2008.
 He is the co-recipient of several best paper awards including the joint Information Theory and Communications Society Best Paper Award in 2012.